Transformers: Generation 1: 1986

 The year of 1986 saw Hasbro start using original designs for many characters as fewer Microman and Diaclone molds were recycled.
 This was a banner year for the toy line as the tie-in animated feature, The Transformers: The Movie, was finally released.
 While the movie was not the blockbuster Hasbro hoped for, it marked a change in the direction the series in general was taking.

 The last use of a non-Takara toy for the Hasbro line was also in 1986: Sky Lynx, originally manufactured by ToyBox.
-Cheap construction and disappointing features were its most notable problems.

 New characters Rodimus Prime and Galvatron replaced Optimus Prime and Megatron in their respective roles.
 Subgroup teams became prevalent.
 The number of new characters increased from this year on.
 The TV series followed the movie and was now set in the future while the comics’ storyline continued to be set in the present time.

 Optimus Prime and Megatron were both offered as a Movie Mail Away.
 Both figures were identical to their original release with the exception of a more reinforced fist design for Optimus Prime.
 Both figures came in their standard styrofoam insert but the box was a plain brown mailer box.
 Each figure was accompanied with a "Movie Edition" certificate and sticker.

 1987

 As Transformers went on, new characters needed new gimmicks to stand out.
 As the number of Combiner teams had been reduced, the Headmasters and Targetmasters were introduced.
 Fortress Maximus and Scorponok became leaders of the Autobot and Decepticon forces respectively.

+One of the more unusual toys introduced in the year was Sixshot, a Decepticon billed as a "Solo Transformer Assault Group" ("S.T.A.G."), having as many as six modes.
+This number of modes was unprecedented at the time - Sixshot's instruction leaflet was even sealed shut with a sticker, challenging buyers to figure out all six modes without aid.
+Twenty limited edition all black versions of the Sixshot toy were produced.

-The animated series had one more season but only three episodes were produced in America due to Sunbow losing its contract and its subsequent inability of renewal (coinciding with the G.I.
-Joe cartoon meeting their demise), leaving only the comics to support the toy line.
+The animated series had one more season, but only three episodes were produced in America due to Sunbow losing its contract and its subsequent inability to renew (coinciding with the G.I.
+Joe cartoon's demise).
+Thus, only the comics supported the toy line.